Skip to main content

 Mining giant sued for £36 billion nine years after Brazil's worst environmental disaster

-Protesters stand outside the Royal Courts of Justice in London, Monday, Oct.
-21, 2024, as lawyers representing around 620,000 Brazilians as well as businesses, municipal governments, members of the Krenak indigenous tribe are bringing a multibillion-pound
+Protesters stand outside the Royal Courts of Justice in London, October 21, 2024, as lawyers representing around 620,000 Brazilians as well as businesses, municipal governments, members of the Krenak indigenous tribe are bringing a multibillion-pound legal action against BHP Group following the collapse of the Fundao dam in November 2015

 VICTIMS of Brazil’s worst environmental disaster launched their £36 billion class action lawsuit against a “cynical” global mining giant at the High Court today.